UCTEEE2046S/UCT_EEE2046S_Practicals/VSCode for STM32 Development/README.md

 - VSCode installation
 - STM32CubeProgrammer downloaded onto the PC that will be used to program

+First attempt Method 1 below, and if, at any point, you experience issues, move to Method 2.
+Method 1 is easier to install, but can present more issues during installation.

 # Method 1
-Video guide availible at: Amathuba under Practical 4
+Video guide availible at: www.youtube.com/watch?v=_jt3rf3F7mg

 **Note:** this method does not work on Mac OS devices and you will need to use Method 2